South Asia Olympic Council

-The South Asia Olympic Council (SAOC) formerly known as South Asian Sports Federation, is the governing body of South Asian Games, South Asian Beach Games and South Asian Winter Games.
-The South Asia Olympic Council is a sports body that looks after sports ties among the South Asian Association for Regional Cooperation.
+The South Asia Olympic Council, aka SAOC and formerly known as the South Asian Sports Federation, is the governing body of sports in South Asia.
+It currently has 7 National Olympic Committees members.

 History

 South Asian Games Federation (SAGF) was formed officially in 1983.
 In 2004, in 32nd meeting of South Asian Sports Federation held at Islamabad (Pakistan), it was decided to rename it to its current name i.e. South Asia Olympic Council.

 The SAOC headquarters is located in host city of future South Asian Games and the President of NOC hosting the SAG holds the position of SAOC President.
 Its current President is Lieutenant-General Syed Arif Hasan from Pakistan.